TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Retro.md

 <br />

-Then, we request the certificate again indicating this SID:
+Then, we request the certificate again specifying this SID:

 <br />